-Finding the most appropriate saw is arguably the most paramount part of a woodworker career.
-And what better way to help you settle for the best than preparing a compound miter saw vs. table saw discussion?
+Finding the most appropriate saw is arguably the most prominent part of a woodworker’s career.
+And what better way to help you settle for the best than preparing a compound miter saw vs table saw discussion?

 What is a compound miter saw?

-As such, the compound miter saw can make all basic kind of cuts that a miter saw is capable of: miter, crosscut, bevel cut, and a compound cut.
+As such, the compound miter saw can make all the basic kinds of cuts that a miter saw is capable of the miter, crosscut, bevel cut, and compound cut.

-This kind of miter saw is difficult to operate, therefore, it is not ideal for novice hobbyist.
-Also, it is expensive compared to the basic miter saw.
+This kind of miter saw is difficult to operate.
+Therefore, it could be better for novice hobbyists.
+Also, it is expensive compared to the fundamental miter saw.

 Conversely, the results are worth the bucks and effort.
 We recommend it for professional artistic cuts.

-It has additional features that are not present in a basic miter saw.
-This makes work easier and professional.
+It has additional features that are absent in a fundamental miter saw.
+This makes work more accessible and more professional.

 So, what should you look for?